nlfiedler/zorigami/NOTES.md

     - Small files are stored in whole
     - Pack files are used to minimize the number of files stored remotely
 * Pack files are stored remotely
-* PouchDB is used to store metadata
+* Database is used to store metadata
-    - PouchDB database is saved just like any other file
+    - Database is saved just like any other file

 ### Computer UUID